harikrishna5334/WeatherNow/README.md

 # WeatherNow
-This Github repository contains the code and resources needed to build a real-time weather application that fetches weather data from OpenWeatherMap using an API key.
+This repository contains the code and resources needed to build a real-time weather application that fetches weather data from OpenWeatherMap using an API key.
 It has a user-friendly front-end built with HTML, CSS, and JavaScript.